grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/02 Load Testing.md

 ## Results analysis

-An initial outcome for the Average-Load test appears during the ramp-up period to find whether the response time degrades as the load and activity increases.
-Some systems might even fail during the ramp-up period, degrading the system's performance or failing it.
+An initial outcome for the average-load test appears during the ramp-up period to find whether the response time degrades as the load increases.
+Some systems might even fail during the ramp-up period.

 The test validates if the system's performance and resource consumption stay stable during the period of full load, as some systems may display erratic behavior in this period.